ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/web-standards.md

 customElements.define("x-card", Card);
 ```

-> Greenwood promotes Web Components not only as a great way to add sprinkles of JavaScript to an otherwise static site, but also for [static templating through prerendering](docs/reference/rendering-strategies/#prerendering) with all the power and expressiveness of JavaScript as well completely [full-stack web components](/guides/tutorials/full-stack-web-components/).
+> Greenwood promotes Web Components not only as a great way to add sprinkles of JavaScript to an otherwise static site, but also for [static templating through prerendering](docs/reference/rendering-strategies/#prerendering) with all the power and expressiveness of JavaScript as well as completely [full-stack web components](/guides/tutorials/full-stack-web-components/).

 ## Fetch (and Friends)

-[**Fetch**](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is a web standard for making HTTP requests supported both on the client and the server.
+[**Fetch**](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is a web standard for making HTTP requests and is supported both on the client and the server.
 It also bring along "companion" APIs like [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request), [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response), and [`Headers`](https://developer.mozilla.org/en-US/docs/Web/API/Headers).

 This suite of APIs is featured prominently in our API Route handlers: